Special Waste Asbestos FAQ

 - Non-Friable Asbestos – Non-friable asbestos waste materials must be encapsulated in wet soil/dirt prior to being wrapped in 6 millimetres thick poly, secured and labelled clearly stating “asbestos.”
 Asbestos pipe insulation or pipe must have the broken ends sealed in plastic and must be clearly labelled stating “asbestos” and encapsulated in wet soil/dirt; any small pieces (fragments) must be double bagged in 6 millimetre thick yellow bags.

 Sealed drums are not acceptable asbestos waste containers.
-For more information on how to accomodate abnormal loads, contact email@example.com.
+For more information on how to accommodate abnormal loads, contact firstname.lastname@example.org.

 How long will it take for a Special Waste Disposal Permit application to be processed?